Defense Against Adversarial Attacks on Audio DeepFake Detection: Introduction

 \section{Introduction}

-The term DeepFakes (DF) describes set of methods which allow creation of artificial speech.
-They may rely on generating completely new sentences with Text-To-Speech or Voice-Cloning, or transferring the properties of victim's voice to the attacker's speech using Voice-Conversion~\cite{survey-df}.
-Note that in the age of digital mass media and biometric user authentication, such attacks may not only grant unauthorized access to the systems secured by speaker recognition but also may hinder the credibility of a medium citing fake news or tarnish the reputation of the victim if their voice has been used in a compromising recording.
+The term DeepFakes (DF) describes a set of methods that allow the creation of artificial speech.
+They may rely on generating completely new sentences with Text-To-Speech or Voice-Cloning or transferring the properties of the victim's voice to the attacker's speech using Voice-Conversion~\cite{survey-df}.
+DF is a similar problem to voice spoofing~\cite{spoofing1,spoofing2}, yet significant differences exist between the two~\cite{asvspoof_2021_2}.
+Not only is the deceived subject different, but both problems differ in the types of attacks performed against the detection systems.
+One of the most typical spoofing attacks uses a previously recorded sample of a legitimate user voice (i.e., replay attack).
+Conversely, this is not an attack in the sense of DeepFakes.
+Moreover, multiple end-to-end attacks on multimodal features are used in DF, e.g., FakeAVCeleb dataset~\cite{fakeavceleb}.
+The DF detection methods are focal --- the attacks may not only allow impersonation but also hinder the credibility of a medium that cites fake news or tarnish the victim's reputation if their voice has been used in a compromising recording.
+These methods can also afford unauthorized access to a system.

 As a countermeasure, a set of audio DF detection methods that assess the validity of the utterances has been proposed.
-Currently, the majority of the solutions are based on deep neural networks~\cite{rawnet2,rawnet-3,lcnn,specrnet}.
-Existing architectures obtain good results in benchmarks, however, this may not reflect real-life scenarios due to the limited number and similarity of the datasets.
-For instance, the generalization of detectors to unseen generation methods is still unsatisfactory~\cite{attack-agnostic-dataset}.
-Defense against modified media results in the new legal regulations~\cite{eu_deepfakes}, obliging the content providers to implement self--regulatory procedures against disinformation such as DF.
+Currently, most solutions are based on deep neural networks~\cite{rawnet2,rawnet-3,lcnn,specrnet}.
+Existing architectures obtain good results in benchmarks; however, this may not reflect real-life scenarios due to the limited number and similarity of the datasets.
+For instance, the generalization of detectors to unseen generation methods is still unsatisfactory~\cite{attack-agnostic-dataset,does-df-generalize}.
+Defense against modified media results in the new legal regulations~\cite{eu_deepfakes} obliging content providers to implement self-regulatory procedures against disinformation such as DF.